|Home About Us Our Authors Us In The Media Links to Data I'm New To This Site Contact Us|

 The editors may approach commenters to turn their comments into blog posts if they find points in comments particularly pertinent.

-Shapingtomorrowsworld was made possible by a grant from the Vice Chancellor of the University of Western Australia and by the support of the Institute of Sustainability and Technology Policy at Murdoch University.
+Shapingtomorrowsworld was made possible by seed funding from the University of Western Australia, Curtin University, and Murdoch University.